iarsystems/iar-vsc-debug/docs/README.md

 <h3 id="MemoryView">Memory view</h3>

- This view is a hex editor that can be opened by clicking on the **View Binary Data** icon to the right of a static variable in the **Variables** view.
+ VS Code's default memory view is a hex editor that can be opened by clicking on the **View Binary Data** icon to the right of a static variable in the **Variables** view.
 The view opens at the variable's location in memory.
 Arbitrary memory locations cannot be opened.

-This view is provided by the VS Code.
+If you install the [Memory Inspector](https://marketplace.visualstudio.com/items?itemName=eclipse-cdt.memory-inspector) extension, you can use an alternative memory view which provides additional functionality.
+It can be opened by right clicking a static variable in the **Variables** view and clicking **Show in Memory Inspector**.

 ### Peripheral view